PreMiD/Schemas/schemas/metadata/README.md

 ## 1.7

-- Change `icon` regex for compability with FontAwesome v6 icon labelling
+- Updates `icon` regex for compability with FontAwesome v6 icon labelling

 ## 1.6